-- Monday through Thursday 6 a.m. to 11 p.m. - Friday 6 a.m. to 1 a.m. - Saturday 12 noon to 1 a.m.
-Lobby opens at 6 a.m. - Sunday 12 noon to 11 p.m.
+Monday through Thursday - 6 a.m. to 11 p.m.

+Friday - 6 a.m. to 1 a.m.

+Saturday - 12 noon to 1 a.m.
 Lobby opens at 6 a.m.

-YOUR CAMPUS STORE
+Sunday - 12 noon to 11 p.m.
+Lobby opens at 6 a.m.

+Your Campus Store

-Located on the first floor, the Campus store supplies all textbooks, study aids, general school supplies and other necessary campus merchandise.
+Located on the first floor, the Campus Store supplies all textbooks. study aids, general school supplies and other necessary campus merchandise.
 You can also buy paperbacks, magazines, toiletry items, cosmetics, stationary, clothes, novelty items, candy, art supplies, and a variety of other commercial items handy to have as a student.
 The textbook and paperback sections are located in the rear of the store, while class supplies, notebooks, paper, art and engineering supplies are near the front center-right as you enter.
-Toilet articles, candy, novelties, etc., are also up front center-left as you enter.
-The BSU Campus Store also provides a check cashing service, mailing, and photo service for all members of the University community.
+Toilet articles, candy, novelties, etc. are also up front center-left as you enter.
+The BSU Campus Store also provides a check cashing service, key duplicating, rubber stamp making, Xerox copying, and photo service for all members of the University community.